-If you do need to apply fertilizer to your plant, you’ll have a wide range of options.
+If you need to apply fertilizer to your plant, you’ll have many options.

 First, decide whether you want to apply organic or synthetic fertilizer.

-Organic fertilizers are made from naturally-occurring materials such as rock dust, crab shells, and feathers.
+Organic fertilizers are typically made from rock dust, crab shells, feathers, and other naturally occurring ingredients.
 These fertilizers typically slowly release nutrients to plants.

-Synthetic fertilizer (also known as inorganic fertilizer) is man-made in a lab.
+Synthetic fertilizer (inorganic fertilizer) is man-made in a lab.
 These fertilizers may be quick-release or slow-release.

 Once you decide between organic and synthetic fertilizer,, it’s time to choose what type of product you’d like.
 Liquid and granular are the two main options.
 Both types of fertilizer can be effective, so it’s mainly personal preference which type you’d like to use.